 A27.
 Only jobs that are given to people with settled status in the UK will qualify for the award of points.
-Paragraph 6 of the Immigration Rules defines what we mean by "settled in the United Kingdom" This can be viewed on www.gov.uk/government/collections/immigration-rules
+Paragraph 6 of the Immigration Rules defines what we mean by "settled in the United Kingdom" This can be viewed on: www.gov.uk/government/collections/immigration-rules.

-A28.
 For the purposes of these guidance notes a 'settled worker' is a person who is:

-- A national of the UK; - A national of Austria, Belgium, Bulgaria, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Republic of Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland who is exercising an EC Treaty Right in the UK; - British overseas territories citizens except those from Sovereign Base Areas in Cyprus.
+- A national of the UK; - A national of Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Republic of Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland who is exercising an EC Treaty Right in the UK; - NB Workers from Croatia, unless exempt from worker authorisation, must have such authorisation (for instance a purple registration certificate) in order to commence work; - British overseas territories citizens except those from Sovereign Base Areas in Cyprus.
 Those included are Anguilla, Bermuda, British Antarctic Territory, British Virgin Islands, British Indian Ocean Islands, Cayman Islands, Falkland Islands and dependencies, Gibraltar, Montserrat, Pitcairn Islands, St. Helena and Dependencies and Turks and Caicos Islands; - Commonwealth citizens who were allowed to enter or to remain in the UK on the basis that a grandparent was born here; - Settled in the UK within the meaning of the Immigration Act 1971, as amended by the Immigration and Asylum Act 1999, and the Nationality, Immigration and Asylum Act 2002.